Israrminhas1/Israrminhas1/README.md

 ## ISRAR MINHAS -  PHP/Symfony/Laravel Developer
 # 💫 About Me:
 Hello!
-I am a versatile web developer with over 5 years of experience, specializing in PHP and Vue.js.
-My expertise extends across popular PHP frameworks like Laravel, Symfony, CodeIgniter, and CakePHP, coupled with proficient skills in Vue.js for creating interactive and responsive front-end designs.
+I am a versatile web developer with over 5 years of experience, specializing in PHP.
+My expertise extends across popular PHP frameworks like Laravel, Symfony, CodeIgniter, and CakePHP, coupled with proficient skills in Livewire for creating interactive and responsive front-end designs.

 ## Why Choose Me: